-As used in this section, female genital mutilation shall mean all procedures that involve partial or total removal of the external female genitalia, or any harmful procedure to the female genitalia, including but not limited to clitoridectomy or the partial or total removal of the clitoris or the prepuce, excision or the partial or total removal of the clitoris and the labia minora, with or without excision of the labia majora, infibulation or the narrowing of the vaginal orifice with the creation of a covering seal by cutting and appositioning the labia minora or the labia majora, with or without excision of the clitoris, pricking, piercing, incising, scraping, and cauterizing the genital area and all other actions intended to alter the structure or function of the female genitalia for non-medical reasons.
+- A. As used in this section, female genital mutilation shall mean all procedures that involve partial or total removal of the external female genitalia, or any harmful procedure to the female genitalia, including but not limited to any of the following: - 1. clitoridectomy, - 2. the partial or total removal of the clitoris or the prepuce, - 3. excision or the partial or total removal of the clitoris and the labia minora, with or without excision of the labia majora, - 4. infibulation or the narrowing of the vaginal orifice with the creation of a covering seal by cutting and appositioning the labia minora or the labia majora, with or without excision of the clitoris, - 5. pricking, piercing, incising, or scraping, and cauterizing the genital area: or - 6. all other actions intended to alter the structure or function of the female genitalia for non-medical reasons.

-A. Any person:
+B. Any person:

-- 1. who commits female genital mutilation on a female under 18 years of age; or - 2. who is a parent, guardian, or has immediate custody or control of a female under 18 years of age and consents to, permits, or facilitates female genital mutilation of such female; or - 3. who removes or causes or permits or facilitates the removal of a female under 18 years of age from this state for the purpose of female genital mutilation of such female shall be guilty of female genital mutilation and shall be punished by imprisonment for a term of X years (refer to notes below).
+- 1. who commits female genital mutilation on a female under 18 years of age; or - who is a parent, guardian, or has immediate custody or control of a female under 18 years of age and consents to, permits, or facilitates female genital mutilation of such female; or - 3. who removes or causes or permits or facilitates the removal of a female under 18 years of age from this state for the purpose of female genital mutilation of such female shall be guilty of female genital mutilation and shall be punished by imprisonment for a term of X years (refer to notes below).